kamona2692000/Youtube-anaylsis-/README.md

-🚀 YouTube Trending Videos Data Analysis Project 🎥📊
+📊 YouTube Trending Videos Data Analysis Project 🎥 Power BI

-This project analyzes YouTube trending videos across multiple countries, providing key insights through interactive Power BI visualizations and a robust data model.
+Data Analysis
+YouTube API

+📌 Project Overview
+This project focuses on analyzing YouTube Trending Videos data to uncover insights about trending content, viewer engagement, and popular categories.
+Using Power BI, I processed and visualized key metrics to understand what makes videos trend and how audiences interact with them.
+🎥 YouTube Trending Videos Data Analysis Project Welcome to the YouTube Trending Videos Data Analysis Project!
+This project is all about exploring and visualizing trending video data from YouTube using Power BI.
+I built a data model, created interactive dashboards, and extracted meaningful insights from the data.

-📊 Project Overview
+🚀 Project Overview

-Using Power BI, I built a comprehensive dashboard to explore and visualize data from YouTube's trending videos dataset.
-This project helped me strengthen my skills in data modeling, DAX calculations, and creating interactive visualizations.
+🧑‍💻 Built a robust data model in Power BI
+📊 Created insightful visualizations to explore key metrics 🔍 Analyzed trends and patterns in YouTube trending videos 📈 Key Insights
+🎥 Total number of videos and channels analyzed
+🏆 Top trending channels and most popular categories
+⏳ Views distribution over time
+🔝 Top 10 most viewed videos with engagement metrics (likes, dislikes, comments) 🛠 Tools & Technologies
+🖥 Power BI for data modeling and dashboard creation
+🗃 SQL for data extraction and transformation
+📄 Excel for data cleaning and preparation

-🔍 Key Insights
+🚀 Key Features
+Data Modeling: Built a robust data model to handle large datasets efficiently.

+DAX Calculations: Utilized advanced DAX formulas to compute metrics like views, likes, dislikes, and comments.

+Interactive Dashboards: Created dynamic and user-friendly visualizations to explore trends and patterns.

+Insights Discovery: Uncovered actionable insights to understand viewer behavior and content performance.

+📊 Metrics Analyzed
-📌 Total Videos & Channels Analyzed
+Total Videos & Channels Analyzed: Identified the total number of trending videos and channels in the dataset.

-📌 Top Trending Video Channels & Most Popular Categories
+Top Trending Video Channels: Highlighted the most popular channels based on views and engagement.

+Most Popular Categories: Analyzed which video categories dominate the trending section.

-📌 Views Distribution Over Time
+Views Distribution Over Time: Visualized how views fluctuate over different time periods.

-📌 Top 10 Most Viewed Videos with Likes, Dislikes, and Comments
+Top 10 Most Viewed Videos: Showcased the top 10 videos with the highest views, likes, dislikes, and comments.

 🛠️ Tools & Technologies

-Power BI: Data modeling, DAX calculations, and interactive dashboard creation
+Power BI: For data processing, analysis, and visualization.

-SQL: Data extraction and transformation
+DAX (Data Analysis Expressions): For advanced calculations and metrics.

-Excel: Data cleaning and preprocessing
+Excel/CSV: For initial data cleaning and preparation.

-🚀 How This Project Stands Out

-Built a robust and optimized data model

-Created dynamic and insightful visualizations

-Extracted actionable insights from raw data
+YouTube API: For extracting trending video data (if applicable).